qiskit-community/qiskit-experiments/docs/tutorials/visualization.rst

 - **Running library experiments as-is:** You won't need to interact with the visualization module.
 - **Running library experiments with custom styling for figures**: You will be setting figure options through the plotter.
 - **Making plots using a plotting library other than Matplotlib**: You will need to define a custom drawer class.
-- **Writing your own analysis class**: You don't need to interact with the visualization module. if you want to use the the default plotter and drawer settings, or you can customize them your plotter and drawer.
+- **Writing your own analysis class**: If you want to use the the default plotter and drawer settings, you don't need to interact with the visualization module.
+Optionally, you can customize your plotter and drawer.

-Plotters inherit from :class:`BasePlotter` and define a type of figure that may be generated from experiment or analysis data.
-For example, the results from :class:`CurveAnalysis` --- or any other experiment where results are plotted against a single parameter (i.e., :math:`x`) --- can be plotted using the :class:`CurvePlotter` class, which plots X-Y-like values.
+Plotters inherit from :class:`.BasePlotter` and define a type of figure that may be generated from experiment or analysis data.
+For example, the results from :class:`.CurveAnalysis` --- or any other experiment where results are plotted against a single parameter (i.e., :math:`x`) --- can be plotted using the :class:`.CurvePlotter` class, which plots X-Y-like values.

 These plotter classes act as a bridge (from the common bridge pattern in software development) between analysis classes (or even users) and plotting backends such as Matplotlib.
-Drawers are the backends, with a common interface defined in :class:`BaseDrawer`.
-Though Matplotlib is the only officially supported plotting backend in Qiskit Experiments through :class:`MplDrawer`, custom drawers can be implemented by users to use alternative backends.
-As long as the backend is a subclass of :class:`BaseDrawer`, and implements all the necessary functionality, all plotters should be able to generate figures with the alternative backend.
+Drawers are the backends, with a common interface defined in :class:`.BaseDrawer`.
+Though Matplotlib is the only officially supported plotting backend in Qiskit Experiments through :class:`.MplDrawer`, custom drawers can be implemented by users to use alternative backends.
+As long as the backend is a subclass of :class:`.BaseDrawer`, and implements all the necessary functionality, all plotters should be able to generate figures with the alternative backend.

 Generating and customizing a figure using a plotter
 ---------------------------------------------------

-First, we display the default figure from a :class:`Rabi` experiment as a starting point:
+First, we display the default figure from a :class:`.Rabi` experiment as a starting point:

 .. jupyter-execute::